MFlisar/GarminUITestScript/README.md

   - empty lines / whitespace online lines... those line will be skipped
   - lines beginning with '#'... those lines are ignored as well, use them for your comments
-  - name=<VALUE>... project name - only used for printing
   - projectName=<VALUE>... project name
   - projectDirectory=<VALUE>... root directory of the project to test
   - dependencies=<VALUE>... an array of relative included paths (e.g. *..\shared\some-resources*) - can be empty as well if you don't use such paths